AppGeo/sql-talk/docs/functions.md

 `$cwm$` is a string delimiter I chose to avoid clashing with the outer $$ in the function.

+## other notes

+- Tables are types so if you pass `tablename.*` to a function, the tables parameter type can just be `tablename` its the same for variables you declare and returns
+- you can loop through arrays, remeber to declare the loop variable then its `foreach x in array array_name loop ... end loop;`

 [^1]: only a sith deal in absolutes, if you have good reason to do a non trigger function that takes these problems into account, don't let this stop you.